blackjk3/threefab/README.md

 ThreeFab
 =============

-ThreeFab is a tool that allows designers and devlopers to quickly fabricate and manipulate a three.js scene.
+ThreeFab is a tool that allows designers and developers to quickly fabricate and manipulate a three.js scene.

 For those not familiar with [Three.js][1]

 [1]: https://github.com/mrdoob/three.js